RLOpenCatalyst/rg-doc/source/Features.rst

 	  b. **Active** - You can see all the active products here.
 	  c. **Terminated** - You can see all terminated products here.

+**Note**: The products which are updated in the last 30 minutes will be visible under active filter.

 .. image:: images/myproduct2.png